bexhearty/bexhearty.github.com/articles/2016-09-21-zapier-slack-smartthings/index.md

 ![](https://cldup.com/siwQI7CEIT.png)

 This reminder has been so helpful that I am going to replicate a similar project using a Raspberry Pi and a sensor connected to the dog food container.
-That way both my husband and I know when the dawgs have been fed to avoid double meals.
+That way both my husband and I know when the dawgs have been fed and unfortunately for them, prevent double dinners.